isgasho/drue/README.md

 # What is it?

-This crate links a midi input to the hue lights in my house.
+This crate and executable links a midi input to the hue lights in a house.
 It is able to use one of the several implemented 'algorithms' to adjust the lights.
-It does so by estimating the `HPM` or `hits-per-minute` and using that to adjust the colour or behaviour of the lights.
 It uses a simple crate I wrote called [huemanity](https://github.com/finnkauski/huemanity) as the interface the lights.

 Currently implemented behaviour:

-- `SimpleColorSwap` -> provide 2 colors and a `HPM` threshold and it will change the lights once the threshold has been reached.

-- `TieredColorSwap` -> provide a mapping of thresholds and colours and it will use those to pick the colour as you play
+- `HPM` -> This uses a tier system and swaps colors relative to the number of hits you are making.
+Default behaviour is

-- `Blink` -> this is cool, but unfortunately not well implemented.
-It blink the lights with each hit.
-However, due to the non-async implementation of the state change for the lights and the delay/inability to stop the signals being sent to the lights, you end up spamming them and then the actions get queued up.
+  1. Start counting hits
+  1. Check how many hits have been made in `0.7` seconds
+  1. Estimate how many hits you would have made if you kept the same pace
+  1. Reset counter
+  1. Check where you are in the `hpm` to `color` mapping
+  1. Send the new color to the lights

+- `Blink` -> Currently it has 2 modes.
+If the `-p <PAD>` parameter is provided, the lights will blink only when you hit that note.
+If you don't provide a pad mapping it will blink on all hits.
+To figure out which pad is which, use the `Debug` mode and hit some of the pads.

+- `Variety` -> This currently works similarly to the `HPM` method, with the exception that it measures the number of distinct drum pads hit.
+If you more than 3 different pads it will trigger a color change.

+- `Debug` -> This executes the `Blink` method, but also prints information about what you hit in the terminal

 ## Ambitions

-- Expand the capability of the [huemanity](https://github.com/finnkauski/huemanity) crate to allow easier registration and async request sending.
+- Expand the capability of the [huemanity](https://github.com/finnkauski/huemanity) crate to allow easier registration and async request sending or find a more sustainable alternative.
 - A drum kit explorer function for users to see what their drums are mapped to.
-  This will help with the next point.
-- The ability to map more complex interactions, such as per drum pad specific behaviours
+  At the moment it can only be done with `Debug`
 - Configuration files that are able to be parsed into settings for algorithms
 - Potential settings for individual songs stored and cached in a database like storage